siavash79/PixelXpert/CanaryChangelog.md

+**canary-213**
+- Fixed double tap detection for 13 QPR1 that was broken since 212

 **canary-212**
 - Fixed fast 2-tap on quick settings while in lockscreen sending device to sleep
 - Fixed batterybar and network monitor still showing on lockscreen